rothgar/social-spoilers/README.md

 Multiple ^spoilers^ can be ^used^ at a single ^time^

 ## Credits
-Written by Justin Garrison\n
+Written by Justin Garrison
 @rothgar
 justingarrison.com